RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 You will now install the Food Delivery Channel and Set Personal Data channels.

 1. Put your SD card or USB drive in your Wii.
-2. After registering your console ID, go to the Homebrew Channel and launch **Wii Mod Lite**.
+2. After registering your console ID, go to the Homebrew Channel and launch YAWM ModMii Edition.
 3. In the WAD Manager menu, locate `Food Channel (Domino's) (English).wad`.
 4. Also locate `WiiLink_SPD (Wii).wad` or `WiiLink_SPD (vWii).wad`, depending on your console platform.
 5. Select both WADs by pressing `+` on each one.